chinapedia/wikipedia.abstract.en/Page/Pilgrimage.md

 Buddhism

-mahaparinirvana.jpg]] Pilgrimage_to_Lhasa.jpgans on a pilgrimage to Lhasa, doing full-body prostrations, often for the entire length of the journey]]
+]] ans on a pilgrimage to Lhasa, doing full-body prostrations, often for the entire length of the journey]]

 There are four places that Buddhists pilgrimage to: